Intellectual Property Lawyers l Digital Media Solicitors

 Facts

 The Claimants argued that buyers of such yoghurt products believed that Greek Yoghurt was from Greece and was thickened using a special straining method rather than using thickening agents which most other yoghurt manufacturers sold in the UK employ.
-Further that it mattered to buyers of Greek Yoghurt that it was made in Greece.
-The Defendants argued that the description Greek Yoghurt did not identify any clear or distinctive class in the minds of the yoghurt buying public.
-That Greek Yoghurt defined a mode of manufacturing which is straining not a reference to it being produced in Greece.
-That even if most members of the yoghurt buying public did believe that Greek yoghurt was produced in Greece this did not amount to any special cache for them.
+Further, it mattered to buyers of Greek Yoghurt that it was made in Greece.
+The Defendants argued that the description of Greek Yoghurt did not identify any clear or distinctive class in the minds of the yoghurt-buying public.
+Greek Yoghurt is defined as a mode of manufacturing which is straining, not a reference to it being produced in Greece.
+Even if most members of the yoghurt-buying public did believe that Greek yoghurt was produced in Greece, this did not amount to any special cache for them.
 There was nothing that gave rise to reputation or goodwill of the type protected by passing-off.
 Separately the Defendants counterclaimed for malicious falsehood arising from complaints which the Claimants had previously made to a trading standards regulator.

 Mr Justice Briggs found for the Claimants and dismissed the counterclaim.